Companies House Updates Appeals Manual For Late Filing Penalties

 On 2 July 2019, Companies House released an updated late filing penalties manual (version 10) which will come into force on 1 October 2019.

-Companies House uses the manual as guidance when assessing penalty appeals that have been submitted by businesses.
+Companies House uses the manual as guidance when assessing penalty appeals that businesses have submitted.

 According to the Companies House press release, there have been two main changes to the late filing penalties manual.

 Updated policy when accounts are rejected but not received back by the company or the presenter (Part 17 Scenario 1).
-This policy has been updated such that Companies House “will no longer exercise discretion where [it has] rejected accounts within enough time, but they’ve not been received by the company or presenter.”
+This policy has been updated such that Companies House “will no longer exercise discretion where [it has] rejected accounts within enough time, but the company or presenter has not received them.”